 It’s almost certain that the same will happen with HnB.
 Not much research has been done yet, but when the evidence starts coming in it’s likely to show that these products are much safer than conventional smoking.
 The FCTC crew will huff and puff, but governments aren’t likely to ban the products.
 They’ll get health warnings, and possibly plain packs, but they aren’t going to be banned except in a few totalitarian states.

 Hints of positivity

-Actually it could be good news that WHO seem to have been talking to tobacco control people about HnB.
+Actually it could be good news that World Health Organisation seem to have been talking to tobacco control people about HnB.
 While a lot of them are driven by hatred of the industry, some of the more open-minded ones will be interested in anything that gives a safer alternative to smoking.
 One or two of those were among the ones asking questions, including the chief of an NHS stop smoking service.
 The same service was the first in Britain to start recommending e-cigs to smokers who wanted to quit; if HnB looks like being a real alternative – and with the current technology it certainly does – it could find supporters in unlikely places.

 Sadly it’s a fact of life in today’s world that, whenever something new and enjoyable appears, a lot of people will instinctively want to ban it.
 Sometimes they succeed, worse luck.
 More often they manage to cause some problems, but the new technology goes on to eventually become widely accepted.
 Remember how mobile phones would cause sterility and brain cancer?
 Now everybody has one.
 Heat not burn will be opposed by people like the WHO, but the chances are it’s not going to go away.
 Technology has caught up to the point where it really works as proven by the fantastic iQOS device, and it’s just going to keep getting better.